 Since the field of the services provided is so complicated and the number of people interested in these solutions is so small, the only right way is to focus on the content quality.

-Our strategy is to regularly publish 2–3 articles monthly on field-specific topics from one larger subject to raise expertise and brand recognition.
+Our SEO strategy for a tech company is to regularly publish 2–3 articles monthly on field-specific topics from one larger subject to raise expertise and brand recognition.
 The work was done according to the project content promotion.

 The goal is to show using the content how Apriorit team provides technical solutions, to demonstrate deep expertise in very narrow tech areas.